 Where two or three are gathered together in my name, there am I in the midst of them.
 (Matthew 18:20)

 Many of us appreciate having our own space while also enjoying some companionship.
-Sharing a home or property with non-relatives can provide an appropriate arrangement . . . with the right mix of privacy and friendship for each individual.
+Sharing a home or property with non-relatives can provide an appropriate arrangement . . . with the right balance of privacy and friendship for each individual.

-Today, the concept of “sharing a home” can range from anything as close as housemates in a city apartment to independent residences on a single property — also known as Accessory Dwelling Units (mother-in-law suites, garden cottages, and more).
+Today, the concept of “sharing a home” can range from anything as close as housemates in a city apartment to independent residences on a single property — the latter also known as Accessory Dwelling Units (mother-in-law suites, garden cottages, and more).
 Other options include home-sharing between seniors and young adults, and yet another is living in a home-like setting with a small group of people.

 Things to consider include cost savings, the benefits or challenges of living with or near others, assigning responsibilities, schedules, and how much companionship each individual needs.